Now that the Mary Stanford is back in Ballycotton, help us return her to her former glory

-A committee has been formed in Ballycotton comprising of individual locals and local businesses and we need to raise the funds required to lift The Mary Stanford from Dublin's Dock and safely transport her to Ballycotton.
-Here she will be raised on a plinth near the entrance to the famous Ballycotton Cliff walk and may need to be covered during her restoration.
+A committee has been formed in Ballycotton comprising of individual locals and local businesses.
+The Mary Stanford was lifted from Dublin's Dock and safely transport to Ballycotton.
+She is now set on a plinth near the entrance to the famous Ballycotton Cliff walk and the restoration has begun.

-In order to carry out this plan we need financial help.
+In order to carry out the rest of the restorations we need financial help.
 Keep in touch via Facebook (savethemarystanford) for information on future fundraising events.

 The Mary Stanford, Ballycotton, was the first and is the only Lifeboat in RNLI history to have been awarded a gold medal for gallantry, that is the boat herself, as well as her brave crew for the famous Daunt Lightship rescue on 11th February 1936 and she now sadly languishes in a backwater of Dublin’s Grand Canal Dock almost certainly heading towards being scuttled unless she is rescued soon!

 The ‘Mary Stanford’ historic and personal history story reaches beyond Ballycotton, as the original ‘Mary Stanford’ was a lifeboat stationed in Rye (1916) that met a very different fate on 15 November 1928 when the whole of the 17 man crew were drowned, tragically wiping out practically the whole male fishing population of the small town of Rye.
 There have been books and songs written about this tragedy and Jacqui Stanford (no relation), who runs the Shipwreck Museum in Hastings, UK is raising funds to convert the old lifeboat house in Rye into a Heritage Centre that will also honor the tragically lost crew.
 Already attracting plenty of public interest the band ‘Snow Patrol ‘ made a music video at the derelict building on the Rye coastline.